Call of Duty (video game): Soviet campaign

 The Soviet campaign begins during the Battle of Stalingrad in September 1942.
 Corporal Alexei Ivanovich Voronin and his fellow recruits are sent across the Volga River, many of whom are killed when the Luftwaffe launch an attack.
 Once across, they call in an artillery strike that forces the Germans back.
-At Red Square with Soviet officers killing soldiers who retreat, Voronin kills several German SS officers, disrupting the German offense long enough for Soviet artillery to destroy their tanks.
+At Red Square with Soviet officers killing soldiers who retreat, Voronin kills several German officers and soldiers, disrupting the German offense long enough for Soviet artillery to destroy their tanks.
 Voronin links up with surviving allies in a train station and guides them to Major Zubov of the 13th Guards Rifle Division; Voronin is promoted to Junior Sergeant.
 In November, Voronin rendezvous with a unit led by Sergeant Pavlov, tasked with retaking an apartment building in German hands.
 The unit assaults and clears the building, and defends it from a German counterattack.

 In January 1945, Voronin, now a full Sergeant, serves with the 150th Rifle Division of the 3rd Shock Army.
 The unit secures a makeshift German tank repair facility in Warsaw during the Vistula–Oder Offensive, and regroup with the 4th Guards Tank Army.
 Due to shortages in experienced soldiers, Voronin commands a T-34-85 tank for the 2nd Guards Tank Army, and helps the Soviets capture a town near the Oder River.
 In April, Sergeant Voronin is returned to his old unit, the 150th Rifle Division.
 He and a small group of soldiers storm the Reichstag building and raise the Victory Banner atop the roof, ending the European war.